Helmholtz free energy: Formal development

-Because F is a thermodynamic function of state, this relation is also valid for a process (without electrical work or composition change) that is not reversible.
+Because A is a thermodynamic function of state, this relation is also valid for a process (without electrical work or composition change) that is not reversible.

 Minimum free energy and maximum work principles

 The laws of thermodynamics are only directly applicable to systems in thermal equilibrium.
 If we wish to describe phenomena like chemical reactions, then the best we can do is to consider suitably chosen initial and final states in which the system is in (metastable) thermal equilibrium.
 If the system is kept at fixed volume and is in contact with a heat bath at some constant temperature, then we can reason as follows.